earowang/rwalkr/README.md

 ![](man/figure/plot-1.png)

 The other function `shine_melb()` launches a shiny app to give a glimpse of the data.
-It is restricted to the data of less than one-month period.
 It provides two basic plots: one is an overlaying time series plot, and the other is a dot plot indicating missing values.
 Below is a screen-shot of the shiny app.

 ![](man/figure/shiny.png)